mwmlln/hangman/README.md

 1. Validating user input for category choises. try/except method is used to validate the user input for category choise however, it was throwing system error instead of preset printing messagge

+2. Game completion with the answer that includes space between the words As function checks for answer and coorect user input list as set, empty space included in the answer was preventing the both list to match after all the letters were filled.

 ###  Validating code